-- 5.15 Delayed local audit opinions are a huge concern across the public sector.
-These delays have been caused by the increased amount of regulatory requirement and the lack of audit resources within the public sector as a whole and is not limited to NFRS.
-The increasingly delayed audit of the Statement of Accounts (see sections 4.41 to 4.45) presents an increased risk to the Authority over the remaining years of the current contract and beyond. - 5.16 KPMG have been awarded the contract to audit the Statement of Accounts from 2023/24 to 2027/28.
-However, they will not be able to commence the 2023/24 audit until EY have completed the 2022/23 audit which is currently not scheduled until mid 2024.
-Given that the resourcing issues are a national problem, it is not guaranteed that the situation will improve under the new contract.
+Delayed local audit opinions are a huge concern across the public sector.
+These delays have been caused by the increased amount of regulatory requirement and the lack of audit resources within the public sector.
+The increasingly delayed audit of the Statement of Accounts (see sections 4.38 to 4.41) presents an increased risk to the Authority over the remaining years of the current contract and beyond.
+Against this backdrop PSAA have commenced the procurement for audit services from 2023/24 onwards with a view to implementing measures to ensure the short-term sustainability of the market.
+The Fire Authority has approved the participation in the PSAA's tendering process to appoint auditors for the 5 years from 2023/24.